 Coursera is similar to edX in that they offer courses from universities.
 Founded by two computer scientists from Stanford there are many courses on offer to help you learn to code and cover a wide range of topics.
 Coursera’s catalogue includes Learning How to Learn, which at the time of writing is number 1 on the list of the 50 most popular MOOCS of all time.

 Tutorials and projects

 Free Code Camp has a really supportive community and is constantly growing.
 Here you can learn about front and backend web development and they appear to have plans to expand their content in the near future.
-I started using Free Code Camp in early 2017 and I also follow their founder, Quincy Larson, who writes a lot of insightful content.
+I started using Free Code Camp in mid 2017 and have completed some of their projects, which I found to be very helpful.
+I also follow their founder, Quincy Larson, who writes a lot of insightful content.